‘Vanderpump Rules’ Star Ariana Madix Reacts On Instagram After Fan Questions Her About Wedding And Baby Plans

-Ariana Madix may have said months ago that she no longer wants to address her future plans for a potential marriage and children with boyfriend Tom Sandoval, but not everyone got the memo.
+Ariana Madix may have said months ago that she no longer wants to discuss her plans for a potential marriage and children with boyfriend Tom Sandoval, but not everyone got the memo.

-On November 6, after the Vanderpump Rules cast member shared a video of herself and Sandoval in the kitchen of their new Los Angeles home on Instagram, a fan mentioned how “perfect” the couple was and questioned Madix about her thoughts on a future wedding with Sandoval, as well as her thoughts on having a baby.
+On November 6, after the Vanderpump Rules cast member shared a video of herself and Sandoval in the kitchen of their new Los Angeles home on Instagram, a fan mentioned how “perfect” the couple was.
+The fan also questioned Madix about her thoughts on a future wedding with Sandoval, as well as what she thinks about having a baby.

 “You guys are so PERFECT!!
-Wedding Bealls Soon??
+Wedding Bells Soon??
 Baby??
 It’s time,” the fan said.

 “Nope!”
 Madix replied.